 Genuine vs Compatible (Generic) Cartridges

-Choosing between a Genuine or Compatible (Generic) ink and toner cartridge
+Choosing between a Genuine or Compatible (Generic) ink or toner cartridge

 The purchase of printer ink cartridges has become an everyday practice with more and more people enjoying the benefits of easy, effective and efficient printing.
-Whether you are printing for business purposes, photos, art or school work it is important that you get a reliable and quality print outcome each and everytime you print.
+Whether you are printing for business purposes, photos, art or school it is important that you get a reliable and quality print outcome each and every time you print.